Your temporary advisor

 Cultivating skills

 No matter how well prepared you were when you came into grad school, you will need to further develop a wide variety of skills, including time management, presentation skills, and academic writing.
 You will need to learn how to read research papers in your area deeply and effectively.
 You will also need to learn how to skim a broad cross-section of research papers so that you understand how to place your own research within the wider context, and properly build on and cite prior work.
 Here are some resources on all of these topics and many others.
-In addition, you are encouraged to ask your advisor for help learning these things, or for suggestions on how to get such help and what to prioritize.
+In addition, you should ask your advisor for help learning these things, or for suggestions on how to get such help and what to prioritize.